All Episodes

 The Democrats are red.

-Official color communist flag, all that.
+Official color, communist flag, all that.

 You know, the Soviet Union flag, the Cuban flag.

-Uh blue dots, I'm sorry.
+Blue dots, I'm sorry.

-One, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifty, sixteen.
+One, two, three, four, five, six, seven, eight, nine, 10, 11, 12, 13, 14, 15, 16.

 Why can that possibly be?

-Yeah, this is got the twenty here.
+Yeah, this has got the 20 here.

-Um the uh idea that these states are out of money is just absurd.
+The idea that these states are out of money is just absurd.

-Uh I it it all comes back to smaller government, less intrusive government.
+It all comes back to smaller government, less intrusive government.

-Uh it all comes back to conservatism versus liberalism.
+It all comes back to conservatism versus liberalism.

-I don't know that people think that's awfully simplistic.
+I know people think that's awfully simplistic.

 It's not.